Disentangling transients and their host galaxies with Scarlet2: A framework to forward model multi-epoch imaging: Summary and conclusions

 We have presented a time-domain extension to the \scarlettwo{} scene modeling and deblending code.
 It can model multi-epoch, multi-band, multi-resolution imaging data without the need for reference or difference images and constrain source fluxes as either time-varying or `static' to assist in model fitting.
 We demonstrate how the method can be used to produce models of variable point sources and their host galaxies, enabling extraction of transient light curves and positions, and host galaxy morphology models and SEDs.
 The method has been applied to simulated supernova imaging at LSST-like resolutions, low-resolution ZTF imaging of tidal disruption events, and variable AGNs in the HSC-SSP transient survey.
 The automated initialization procedures and the option to use prior-informed non-parametric galaxy models provide a high level of flexibility for various time-domain studies.
 The ability to carry out statistical sampling over source parameters in image space means that \scarlettwo{} can be used for careful quantification of uncertainties in source fluxes, positions, and host morphologies when studying systems of particular interest.
 We demonstrate that \scarlettwo{} can be used to confirm the spatial offsets of transients and their host galaxies for classification of nuclear and non-nuclear transients, and to identify populations of AGN `wandering' away from their host galaxy nuclei.

-This method will be most powerful when high cadence time-domain ground-based imaging from surveys like ZTF and LSST is jointly modeled with higher resolution space-based imaging from HST, \textit{Euclid} \citep{Racca+16}, and the \textit{Roman Space Telescope} \citep{Akeson+19}.
+This method will be most powerful when high cadence time-domain ground-based imaging from surveys like ZTF and LSST is jointly modeled with higher resolution space-based imaging from the \textit{Hubble Space Telescope}, \textit{Euclid} \citep{Racca+16}, and the \textit{Roman Space Telescope} \citep{Akeson+19}.
 The option for GPU acceleration means that image processing with \scarlettwo{} can be run at scale.
-We have made the \scarlettwo{} code available for the wider astrophysical community at \url{https://github.com/ pmelchior/scarlet2}.
+We have made the \scarlettwo{} code available for the wider astrophysical community at \url{https://github.com/pmelchior/scarlet2}.
 Example jupyter notebooks for the methods described in each section are available at \url{https://github.com/charlotteaward/TimeDomainScarlet2}.